ivandotv/oktopod/README.md

 eventBus.register(serviceOne)

 /*
-if useStrict is true, event bus will throw if service is not present or does not accept the event
+if useStrict is true, the event bus will throw if service is not present or does not accept the event
  */
 const useStrict = true